 Aerospace Wind Tunnel: Success is based on the latest technology and infrastructure

 Aerodynamics is a decisive factor.
 Count on our testing experience.
-The Wind Tunnels in Emmen Switzerland provide the ideal facility to support you with models, tests and numerical calculations in the complete development cycle from conceptual / preliminary design up to the final aero database identification and reduction.
+The Wind Tunnels in Emmen, Switzerland provide the ideal facility to support you with the design of (wind tunnel) models, instrumentation and sensors, performance of tests and numerical simulations, covering the complete development cycle from conceptual / preliminary design up to the final aero database identification.

-With its spacious test section, the Large Subsonic Wind Tunnel in Emmen (LWTE) is one of the largest in Europe.
-Through continuous improvements and the introduction of new measurement capabilities the requirements of modern wind tunnel testing are fully covered.
+With its spacious test section, the Large Subsonic Wind Tunnel in Emmen (LWTE) is one of the largest wind tunnels in Europe.
+Through continuous improvements and the introduction of new measurement capabilities, the requirements of modern wind tunnel testing are fully covered.

 |maximum speed||68 m/s|

 Propeller Aircraft Test

 RUAG's Large Wind Tunnel Emmen (LWTE) is used extensively for the development of passenger, transport and trainer propeller aircraft.
 Especially for conventional as well as for counter rotating open rotor (CROR) multi-engined airplane configurations, the challenges for powered wind tunnel testing lie in the large power density that is necessary to realistically simulate the propulsion system and the geometrical constraints within the given scaled aerodynamic nacelle lines.